jgdavey/ottla/README.md

 - `:value` - data value
 - `:meta` - A map of optional metadata (analogous to Kafka headers)

+There are several built-in serializers that can be applied to the key and value.
+The key and value do not need to be the same column type or use the same serializer.

+The built-in serializers can be referenced by keyword instead of a function. `:string`, `:json`, or `:edn`

-The key are value are stored in binary format, so a key and/or value serializer must be provided if the key or value are not already binary data.
+When the key are value are stored in binary format, a key and/or value serializer must be provided if the key or value are not already binary data.
 A serializer is a function that takes a key or value and returns a binary representation that can later be deserialized by consumers.